Oskar Buur

-Oskar Buur Rasmussen (born 31 March 1998) is a Danish footballer who plays as a right-back for Dutch club FC Volendam.
+Oskar Buur Rasmussen (born 31 March 1998) is a Danish professional footballer who plays as a right-back for Danish 1st Division club Lyngby Boldklub.

 Youth career

-Buur started playing football at the age of 4, because his big brother also did.
-The first club he played for was FC Skanderborg, then he joined AGF as a U14 player.
+Buur began playing football at the age of four, inspired by his older brother.
+He started his youth career at FC Skanderborg before joining the academy of AGF as an under-14 player.

 Club career

 AGF

-At the age of 16 Buur was promoted to the U19 squad.
-Shortly after that he began training with the first team squad, due to many injuries in the squad.
-Buur won the 2014 Martin Jørgensens Talent Prize, given by former footballer Martin Jørgensen.
-Jørgensen said Buur was a player who didn't answer the older players back but instead just respected them.
+At 16, Buur was promoted to AGF's under-19 squad and soon began training with the first team due to an injury crisis.
+In November 2014, he was awarded the Martin Jørgensen Talent Prize, named after the former Danish international, who praised Buur's humility and respect towards senior players.

-On 25 February 2015, Buur signed a new contract with AGF, and was promoted to the first team squad after playing several friendly matches for them.
+On 25 February 2015, Buur signed a professional contract with AGF and was promoted to the first-team squad after featuring in several pre-season friendlies.

-On 15 March 2015 at the age of only 16, Buur made his official debut for AGF in a Danish 1st Division game against AB and played the whole match.
-He became the 6th youngest player to debut in the Danish Superliga.
+He made his senior debut on 15 March 2015 in a Danish 1st Division match against AB, playing the full 90 minutes at the age of 16.
+Buur became the sixth-youngest player to make a debut in the Danish Superliga.

-After only 10 league games for the club, he didn't get his contract extended and left in the summer of 2017.
+Despite his early breakthrough, he made only 10 league appearances for AGF and departed the club in the summer of 2017 after his contract was not renewed.

 Brabrand IF

-After leaving AGF, Buur signed for Brabrand IF in the Danish 1st Division on 22 July 2017.
-Buur only played a few friendly games for the club, before leaving again.
+On 22 July 2017, Buur signed with Brabrand IF of the Danish 1st Division.
+However, he only featured in a few friendly matches and left the club shortly thereafter.

 Wolverhampton Wanderers

 On 24 August 2017, Buur signed for then-English Championship club Wolverhampton Wanderers on a two-year deal after an extended trial at the club.
 He made his first team debut at home to Bristol Rovers on 19 September in the EFL Cup.
 Buur played the first 90 minutes, and was substituted in the break between normal time and extra time.
 The game was 0–0 after 90 minutes.
 Wolves went on to win 1–0 after extra-time.
 He made his league debut for Wolves, and scored his first professional goal, after coming on as a substitute in a 2–2 draw with Hull City on 3 April 2018, en route to the team winning promotion to the Premier League.

-On 12 December 2019, Buur made his first appearance in a UEFA club competition, appearing in Wolves' final 2019-20 UEFA Europa League group stage game against Beşiktaş at Molineux.
+On 12 December 2019, Buur made his first appearance in a UEFA club competition, appearing in Wolves' final 2019–20 UEFA Europa League group stage game against Beşiktaş at Molineux.
 He provided the assist for Diogo Jota's hat-trick goal.
 He made his Premier League debut on 14 September 2020, appearing as a second-half substitute in a 2-0 away win against Sheffield United.

 In February 2020, Buur signed a new deal with Wolves which lasts until the summer of 2023.

-On 31 January 2022 it was confirmed that Buur's contract with Wolves had been terminated.
+On 31 January 2022, it was confirmed that Buur's contract with Wolves had been terminated.